inet-framework/inet/doc/src/users-guide/ch-apps.rst

 The client and server application works with any model that accepts Ieee802Ctrl control info on the packets (e.g. the 802.11 model).
-The applications should be connected directly to the :ned:`EtherLlc` or an EthernetInterface NIC module.
+The applications should be connected directly to the :ned:`Ieee8022Llc` or an EthernetInterface NIC module.

 The model also contains a host component that groups the applications